spbu-coding-2023/graphs-graphs-6/README.md

 ## Functionality <a name="functionality"></a>

-Using our app, you can fully manipulate the graph: add new vertices and delete existent, connect nodes with the edges and delete these edges too.
-In our GUI, graph is drawn with usage of graph plane layout algorithm.
-You can store graphs in 3 formats:

-* .json file.
-* SQLite database.
-* Neo4j database.

 We provide the opportunity to solve these problems with our app:

 * Selecting key vertices of the graph.
-* Searching for communities in the graph.
 * Selecting strongly connected components (directed graph).
 * Searching for bridges (undirected graph).
 * Search for cycles for a given vertex.